kiriyms/conpats/README.md

 ## Status

-This package is in a `0.1.0` version.
+This package is in a `1.0.0` version.

-Core work is in progress.
+Core work is done, common concurrency patterns are implemented.
-Macro-goals are:

-1. Flesh-out Pool and Error Pool, add Lazy Pool
-2. Add more concurrency patters, such as Fan-Out/Fan-In, Pub-Sub and others.
-3. Add monadic concurrency support for Pools
+Possible future improvements:

+- Add more patters & utility functions (like Fan-in/Fan-out, Pub-Sub, etc.)